shahbazbaig38/IDP_2022_Project/README.md

 # Others

-if you install other package, run `pipenv install somepackage`
+if you install other package, run `pipenv install somepackage` after `pipenv shell`